Jnv821/FERRUM/README.md

 ### Example 1

-Using the default settings this is the path where the song would be downloaded is the following:
+Using the default settings the path where the song would be downloaded is the following:
 ```
 option:
 {artist}/{album}/{title} - {artist}.{ext}